ivangoremykin/uiviewcontroller-metaprogramming/ReadMe.md

 <img src="https://github.com/ivangoremykin/uiviewcontroller-metaprogramming/blob/media/example-app-screenshot.png" alt="drawing" width="400"/>

 # Project Structure
-*Sourcery* is embedded into the *Xcode* building process as a *Run Script* phase.
-It automatically regenerates code on any changes in the template file or in the project source files.

 We try to keep ≤ 5 folders at each level of a project structure.
 ```
 Source